-Laser scanners play a key role in quality assurance.
-3D digital capture of shapes and surfaces using lasers is an effortless and precise process.
-The industry uses laser scanners primarily for the quality control of geometries and surface, but also for reverse engineering, fit and finish, and assembly applications.
+Laser scanners play a key role in quality assurance and reverse engineering.
+The capture of 3D digital shapes and surfaces using a laser scanner is an effortless and precise process.
+Laser scanners are used both for quality control of geometry and surface shapes and for reverse engineering, fit and finish, and assembly applications.

-A 3D scanner can be quickly and easily attached like a probe to a measuring arm or can work to the highest accuracy as a part of a Laser Tracker System.
-Software generates 3D data in real time from the scanner-created point cloud and recognizes deviations from the CAD data immediately.
+A 3D scanner can be quickly and easily incorporated with any of the Leica AT960 Laser Tracker Systems or as an alternative the Leica Absolute Tracker ATS600 incorporates its own scanning technology.
+The accompanying software generates 3D data in real time from the scanner-created point cloud and can recognize deviations from the CAD data immediately.

 Non-contact scanners accurately capture millions of points within seconds.
-This point cloud can then be converted into a feature based Solidworks or Autodesk Inventor CAD model with complete history instead of a basic IGES or Step file.
+This point cloud can then be converted into a feature based CAD model.
 The scanner can also be used to inspect complex surfaces against CAD models.

 |Leica T-Scan 5||Leica Absolute Tracker ATS600|